MindHunter /// Dr. Ann Burgess

 near the town.

-third class or an airman fourth class I mean he was that close and when they finally
+third class or an airman fourth class?
+I mean, he was that close.
+And when they finally,

-because they had used media to tell everybody to be on the lookout for certain things it was a very observant teacher who happened to notice a suspicious car got its license plate all except I think the last digit was able to call that in and once they were they quickly were able to figure out the last digit and sure enough they zeroed in on
+because they had used media to tell everybody to be on the lookout for certain things, it was a very observant teacher who happened to notice a suspicious car.

 the other important thing about the case is when Bob was presenting the case at two agents

-in law enforcement back at Quantico, after one of the classes, the detective came up to him and he said, boy, the case you just presented, Joubert, sounds so much like a case that I had up in Maine.
+After one of the classes, the detective came up to him and he said, boy, the case you've just presented, Joubert, sounds so much like a case that I had up in Maine.
+He was from Maine.

 And he went back, sent everything to Bob.
+They reviewed it again.

+And sure enough, that had been John Jobert's first victim.
 And he had been a teenager at the time.

 And that was after that.

+It was unsolved.
 He joined the service.

 That's why he went into the service to get away and ended up out in Nebraska.

-So the congressional record was the place where this was written up and everybody was given
+So the congressional record was the place where this was written up, and everybody was given

 kudos for the work that they had done on it.